Car insurance buying guide

 Do I need to tell my insurance company everything?

 You must provide your insurance company with the most up to date information about yourself.
-Even when the policy has started, any changes to your circumstances, e.g. job, address, mileage, needs to be updated with your insurance company.
+Even when the policy has started, any changes to your circumstances (e.g. job, address, estimated annual mileage) needs to be updated with your insurance company.

 To point out, not all modified car policies will be more expensive.
-With security enhancing modifications, for example the addition of alarms and/or immobilisers, making it less likely that your car will be stolen, and hence reducing the chances of you making a claim could benefit your insurance cost.
+In fact, by adding security enhancing modifications like alarms, immobilisers or a dash cam to your vehicle, you are effectively making it less likely for your car to be stolen and, in turn, reducing the chances of you making a claim.
+This could therefore reduce your insurance premiums.

-Another factor to keep on top of is if you drive your car for business, even if you only use it to visit clients, a standard policy will usually only cover social, domestic and pleasure use, occasionally covering commuting to one place of employment, unless you specify otherwise.
+Another factor to keep on top of is whether or not you drive your car for business purposes.
+Even if you only use it to visit clients, a standard policy will usually only cover social, domestic and pleasure use.

 I can’t afford my policy payment all in one go, what are my options?